 Unlimited Record Times

-Both of these cameras are aimed at pushing the boundaries for the Panasonic line and clearly trying to appeal to both stills and video guys.
+Both of the Panasonic Lumix S1 and S1R cameras are aimed at pushing the boundaries for the Panasonic line and clearly trying to appeal to both stills and video guys.
 Both cameras pack in a lot of features which is clear from their DSLR dimensions and multitude of functionality and menu options.
-Being aimed at the professional, points that have been missing on other full frame mirrorless cameras such as in body stabilization and dual battery slots have been included.
-With all these features also comes a professional pricetag.
+Being aimed at the professional, points that have been missing on other full-frame mirrorless cameras such as in body stabilization and dual battery slots have been included.
+With all these features also comes a professional price tag.
 However, if you consider how much Panasonic have tried to cram into both camera bodies, there’s still loads of features for the money justifying the price points.

 When finally released and fully up to speed with the latest firmware, both these cameras are going to be able to cover the majority of shooting scenarios with plenty of pro features to keep both video and still shooters very happy.